run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/perform-installation.md

     INICIAR_PROCESSAMENTOS_BATCH=TRUE
     ```

-!!!
-Abstract "ATTENTION"
+!!! warning "ATTENTION"

-    Do not forget to change the owner of the files and directories to the CITSmart's user
+    Do not forget to change the owner of the files and directories to the CITSmart's user.

 ## Quartz Configuration